-This is the ideal time to select the teachers who will write your letter(s) of recommendation for college.
-Junior core academic teachers are usually the best recommenders because they are more likely to have taught you in a high-level course, perhaps know you for several years and can speak to your growth.
+Junior year is the ideal time to select the teachers who will write your letter(s) of recommendation for college.
+Your core academic teachers are usually the best recommenders because they are more likely to have taught you in a high-level course, perhaps know you for several years and can speak to your growth.
 A teacher’s recommendation carries weight in the college admissions process because the teacher can evaluate − relative to other students − your work, intellectual vitality, resourcefulness, collaborative spirit, and more.

 Some high schools actually place limits on how many recommendations teachers may write, so be sure to approach your choices early to ensure a letter for you.
 Assume that popular teachers will have a lot of students asking for recommendations.
 If you wait too long, those teachers may not have time to write a compelling letter for you.
 And it’s best to select at least one teacher in a subject related to your potential major.
 Here are some steps to smooth the way: